-Tenor saxophonist/multi-instrumentalist Paulo Moura has followed the complete arc of Brazilian jazz, starting his career in the 1950s, playing straight North American-style jazz, well before the bossa nova craze that broke at the decade's end.
+Tenor saxophonist/multi-instrumentalist Paulo Moura (1932-2010) followed the complete arc of Brazilian jazz, starting his career in the 1950s, playing straight North American-style jazz, well before the bossa nova craze that broke at the decade's end.
 Along with many of his contemporaries, Moura took advantage of the global bossa craze of the 1960s, finding work in North America with some of preeminent bossa-jazz players such as Herbie Mann, Cannonball Adderley and Sergio Mendes.
-More recently, Moura has devoted himself to exploring the historical legacy of native Brazilan jazz pioneers, such as choro bandleader Pixinguinha, and other, older styles of Brazilian improvisational music.
+More recently, Moura has devoted himself to exploring the historical legacy of native Brazilian jazz pioneers, such as choro bandleader Pixinguinha, and other, older styles of Brazilian improvisational music.
 Here's a quick look at some of Moura's work.

-Paulo Moura "Paulo Moura E Sua Orquestra Para Bailes" (1957)
+Paulo Moura "Paulo Moura E Sua Orquestra Para Bailes" (1957) (LP)

-Paulo Moura "Interprete Radames Gnattali" (Continental, 1959)
+Paulo Moura "Interprete Radames Gnattali" (Continental Records, 1959) (LP)

 In his early years, Moura worked in many orchestras and bands, and was in the orbit of the great maestro, Radames Gnattali, touring extensively with the Gnattali bands.
 On this album, Gnattali composed an entire album's worth of music specifically with Moura in mind...
 Nice, melodically rich jazz material, in a lyrical, romantic mode, with rounded tones from the Lester Young/Benny Carter school of sax playing.
 Although not particularly "Brazilian," this is a nice contrast to the punchy, dance-oriented, big band-meets-samba gafieira of the 1950s, or the aggressive jazz trios of the bossa nova era Plus, it's interesting to hear Moura's straight-up jazz roots -- a tad conservative, perhaps, but classy.
 Backing Moura is a trio that included Baden Powell on guitar.
 Perhaps not super-distinctive in relation to the wider jazz world up North, but a nice slice of Brazilian musical history.

-Paulo Moura "Tangos E Boleros" (1960)
+Paulo Moura "Tangos E Boleros" (1960) (LP)

-Os Cobras "O LP" (RCA, 1964)
+Os Cobras "O LP" (RCA, 1964) (LP)

 An all-star Brazilian jazz band, featuring hot-shot players such as Paulo Moura, Milton Banana, Tenorio, Jr., Raul De Souza, and J.T.
 Meireles.
 Like many of the Brazilian jazz albums that actually are jazz albums, this is more jazz than "Brazilian"...
 With the exception of a cover of Clifford Brown's "Blues Walk" (which was a favorite standard in Brazil), these songs are all homegrown compositions... yet they sound like straight-up hard jazz from the 'Fifties, early 'Sixties era.
 This album is notable both for the calibre of talent in the band, but also for the weight of their playing -- this still isn't my cup of tea, but I like it better than the tinkly, hyperactive cabaret style which predominated in the bossa nova years.

-Paulo Moura Quarteto "Paulo Moura Quarteto" (Equipe, 1968)
+Paulo Moura Quarteto "Paulo Moura Quarteto" (Equipe Records, 1968) (LP)

 Tenor saxophonist Paulo Moura, fresh from stints playing with North American jazzmen such as Herbie Mann and Cannonball Adderley, returned home to join forces with pianist Wagner Tiso, drummer Paschoal Meirelles and bassist Luiz Carlos, laying down this mellow set of West Coast-ish jazz, including reworkings of Brazilian/bossa standards into a more North American style.
 This isn't the most earthshaking album, but it is quite pleasant, and clearly shows that Moura had a stronger, more focused grounding in jazz traditions than many of his Brazilian contemporaries.
 As seen below, Moura's collaborations with Tiso continued on into the early 1970s, helping provide the basis for the jazz-MPB explorations of Milton Nascimento and his crowd, which formed an independent wing of the Brazilian popular music scene.

-Paulo Moura "Hepteto" (Equipe, 1968)
+Paulo Moura "Hepteto" (Equipe Records, 1968) (LP)

 Swanky, straightforwardly jazz versions of Brazilian tunes written by the likes of Tom Jobim, Luiz Bonfa and Marcos Valle.
 The stylish arrangements include piano work by Wagner Tiso (some of his best work, as far as I can tell...)
 This could uncharitably be derided as "dinner jazz," but for the terrain, and the time, this is very solid material, taking its cues from the cool tones of Miles Davis and Thelonious Monk, with an overlay of Severinsen showiness.
 Not particularly "Brazilian," but definitely "jazz..."
 Also notable for the abundance of Milton Nascimento material, five songs total, which are among the earliest recorded versions of Nascimento's work.

-Os Pilantrocratas "Pilantrocracia" (Equipe, 1969)
+Os Pilantrocratas "Pilantrocracia" (Equipe Records, 1969) (LP)

 Moura, Tiso, Meirelles and others regroup for this sprightly, groove-laden EZ freakout album, recalling some of the bright, perky bounciness of Brazilian soul-pop pioneer Wilson Simonal.
 The psychedelic art collage and glowing liner notes (both from the original release and the modern reissue) seek to link the Pilantocratas (Portuguese for "pirates") to the ethos of cultural "cannibalism" extolled by the rock-oriented tropicalia movement.
 However, this goofy, lighthearted set is hardly as challenging or "out there" as the artwork implies.
-In fact, the album's breezy melodic motifs will seem pretty familiar to aficianados of West Coast "sunshine pop" and instrumental easy listening, albiet with a slightly stronger jazz foundation.
+In fact, the album's breezy melodic motifs will seem pretty familiar to aficionados of West Coast "sunshine pop" and instrumental easy listening, albeit with a slightly stronger jazz foundation.
 But for easy listening/loungecore fans, this disc is definitely a real find.
 Also of note is the presence of saxophonist Oderdan Margalhes, later a founding member of the disco-y Banda Black Rio, one of the best-known bands in the "Black Rio" soul scene.

-Paulo Moura Hepteto "Fibra" (Equipe, 1971)
+Paulo Moura Hepteto "Fibra" (Equipe Records, 1971) (LP)

-Moura, frankly, is a bit in the background on this sedate, reserved set which further demonstrates the shift in Brazilian jazz from the straightahead, bop-tinged outings of the old '60s bossa trios era to the denser compositional style of MPB stylists such as Wagner Tiso and Milton Nascimento.
+Moura, frankly, is a bit in the background on this sedate, reserved set which further demonstrates the shift in Brazilian jazz from the straight-ahead, bop-tinged outings of the old '60s bossa trios era to the denser compositional style of MPB stylists such as Wagner Tiso and Milton Nascimento.
 Three of Nascimento's songs are covered on here, including "Cravo e Canela" and "Tema dos Deuses," and Milton plays piano on one of the tracks.
 Tiso is the other major force on this album, offering an equal number of tunes, and providing the arrangements for most of the other songs, often in conjunction with Nascimento.
 The slow, deliberate pace of the disc may make it hard to really sink your teeth into this record, but the attention to harmonics and altered tempo makes this album a clear missing link in the growth of the expansive, cerebral ouvre of the Club Do Esquina crowd that surrounded Nascimento and his pals, a warm-up, if you will, for gems such as the Club Do Esquina and Milagre Dos Peixes albums that followed.

-Paulo Moura "Confusao Urbana, Suburbana E Rural" (RCA, 1976)
+Paulo Moura "Confusao Urbana, Suburbana E Rural" (RCA, 1976) (LP)

-Paulo Moura "Mistura E Manda" (Kuarup, 1983)
+Paulo Moura "Mistura E Manda" (Kuarup Records, 1983)

 Paulo Moura & Clara Sverner "Paulo Moura & Clara Sverner" (EMI-Angel, 1986)

-Paulo Moura "Gafeira, Etc & Tal" (Kuarup, 1986)
+Paulo Moura "Gafeira, Etc & Tal" (Kuarup Records, 1986)

 Paulo Moura & Clara Sverner "Vou Vivendo" (CBS, 1988)